microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

 #.
 Open the Chrome developer tools and select the :guilabel:`Network` tab.
 #.
 Check the :guilabel:`Preserve log` check box if you wish to retain the request log across multiple page
     navigations.
-This makes the network tracing behave more like Fiddler, and makes it less likely that you'll lose your request log by accidentally refreshing the page or navigating away before you save the log.
-Office Online applications are single-page applications, so you don't *need* to check this if you're only planning to trace a single session.
+This makes the network tracing behave more like Fiddler, and makes it less likely that you'll lose your request log by accidentally refreshing the page or navigating away before you save the log. |wac|
+    applications are single-page applications, so you don't *need* to check this if you're only planning to trace a single session.